 seen in Christianity and Islam.
 Many believed that two separate and nearly

 identical worlds existed.
-When a person died, they were transferred to the "ghostworld";
+When a person on Earth died, they were transferred to the "ghostworld";

-when they were born, they were transferred from the ghostworld to the mortal one.
+when they were born on Earth, they had been transferred from the ghostworld to Earth.
 "The

 pagan idea used to be that crucial joints between the seasons opened cracks in the fabric